Hypertoken/Nightscout-Display/README.md

    - Install required libraries mentioned above.

 3. **Configure Wifi Details:**
-   - Update Wifi details in the sketch.
+   - Update Wifi details in the credentials.h file.

 4. **Configure Nightscout Connection:**
-   - Add your Nightscout URL and SHA fingerprint.
+   - Add your Nightscout URL and SHA also in the credentials.h file.

 5. **Adjust Timezone:**
    - Change timezone if needed.